 Homework problems will be posted on Canvas.
 Submission of homework is done electronically via Canvas before the deadline (specified by date AND time).
-Single PDF file submission (unless noted otherwise); ONLY TYPED homework will be accepted; plagiarism will be checked, penalized and reported.
-You can draw pictures to explain your solutions.
-You are encouraged to use Overleaf or Microsoft Word to typeset your homework.
-Homework problem solutions are going to be provided on Canvas after the due date.
+Single PDF file submission (unless noted otherwise):

+1) ONLY TYPED homework will be accepted; submission with ANY handwritten solutions (except for figures, see below) will be rejected (i.e., considered as NO-SUBMISSION for grading purposes).